It's all about the pinatas!

 How much notice do you need to make a custom pinata?

-- It's never too early to put an order in my diary, but 2-4 weeks is usually a good amount of notice.
-However, sometimes I can make them in a shorter time-frame, so it's always worth getting in touch, just in case.
+- It's never too early to put an order in my diary, but 4-6 weeks is a good amount of notice.
+However, I can often make them in a shorter time-frame, so it's always worth getting in touch to see if there's any availability.

 How much are your pinatas?